holgerscheel/forecasting-playground/README.md

 - **Upload & prepare data**
   - Accepts `.xlsx`, `.xls`, or `.csv` files.
   - Automatically detects separators (`,` or `;` for CSV).
-  - Checks for numeric columns and creates a canonical `time_feature` index.
+  - Checks for numeric columns and creates a canonical `row_index`.
   - Displays a preview and validates data consistency.

 - **Choose forecasting methods**